jghamburg/pbt-demo/docs/article.md

 ## Patterns that are designated for PBT

 There are some patterns that come in handy if you are not sure if your problem is a nail.
 So I curated three of these patterns just as an appetizer.
+The content is based on [Patterns to Identify Properties by Johannes Link][Patterns to Identify Properties]

 ### Inverse Functions